folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/YAML/Readme.md

 ### Before you import!!!

--Edit the folio-q4-clustered-okapi.yaml file, and set your Docker registry to pull Okapi from here:<br/>
+-Edit the folio-q4-clustered-okapi.yaml file, and set your Docker registry to pull Okapi from, here:<br/>

 `image: <your_registry_IP_FQDN>/folio/okapi:q4-2019`<br/>

--In the same folio-q4-clustered-okapi.yaml file, edit to point to the Registry Resource Secret in your Rancher environment here:<br/>
+-In the same folio-q4-clustered-okapi.yaml file, edit to point to the Registry Resource Secret in your Rancher environment, here:<br/>
 ```
 imagePullSecrets:
  - name: <your_registry_secret>